MarkBind/markbind/docs/userGuide/plugins/web3Form.md

 This plugin allows you to create forms whose response will be sent directly to your email, using the [Web3Form](https://web3forms.com/) API.
 <box type="warning" seamless>
-Emails from Web3Forms often end up in spam / junk mail.
+Emails from Web3Forms may end up in spam/junk mail.
 </box>

 <box type="warning" seamless>